 - May 9th: EJ Johnson & Benji Ettienne helped run drills for and met with youth players during the James Island Youth Soccer Club evaluations

 - May 2nd: Tristan Weber & John Wilson visited with pediatric patients at MUSC’s Institute of Psychology

 - April 20th: DZ Harmon met with students at Meeting Street Academy to talk about nutrition

 - April 12th: Aidan Apodaca & Pat Hogan hit the links with members from Special Olympics of Charleston at Patriots Point Links

-- March 30th: Pat Hogan, Andrew Booth & Tristan Weber visited with the boys at Windward Farm Home for Children
+- March 30th: Pat Hogan, Andrew Booth & Tristan Weber visited with the boys at Windwood Farm Home for Children

 Even as the world's sport, the beautiful game is not always accessible to everyone in the community.
 Through a variety of school visits, youth clinics and community educational opportunities in traditionally underserved areas, we strive to make the game accessible to all that want to play and we work to make Charleston a welcoming, vibrant community for all.

 “It’s exciting to have our players and staff back out engaging with the Charleston community, especially after the last two years prevented them from doing so during the COVID-19 pandemic.”